hyvip-ai/react-vite-testing-boilerplate/README.md

 # vite-react-testing-boilerplate

-Execute `npx vite-react-testing-boilerplate app-name` command in the folder where you want your project, and voila you have your project
+Execute `npx create-vite-react-testing-boilerplate app-name` command in the folder where you want your project, and voila you have your project

 ---